trimstray/nginx-admins-handbook/doc/RULES.md

   > NGINX is a very stable daemon but sometimes it can happen that there is a unique termination of the running NGINX process.

   > It ensures two important directives that should be enabled if you want the memory dumps to be saved, however, in order to properly handle memory dumps, there are a few things to do.
-For fully information about it see [Dump a process's memory (from this handbook)](HELPERS.md#dump-a-processs-memory).
+For fully information about it see [Dump a process's memory (from this handbook)](HELPERS.md#dump-a-processs-memory) chapter.

   > You should always enable core dumps when your NGINX instance receive an unexpected error or when it crashed.